Common Stock: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 Common stock a representation of owning a part of a corporation (“equity ownership”) and is sometimes called "voting shares" or "ordinary shares."
-It's a type of stock which gives partial ownership and voting rights in a corporation during corporate meetings.
+It's a type of stock that gives partial ownership and voting rights to a corporation during corporate meetings.
 The amount of ownership is equal to the amount of common stock an individual owns compared to the amount issued.

 Common stock is considered riskier than preferred stock (another type of stock).
 However, it often gives investors the ability to select members of the board of directors, and they may also vote on issues, such as company objectives and stock splits.

 Preferred stock owners typically do not receive voting rights, but they usually have a steady dividend payment and have priority on company assets over common stock.

 Selling common stock is one of the best ways for a company to raise equity and grow.
 For investors, common stock allows you to immediately invest in a company.
 If the business does well, you may see a high return on your investment.